 Conventional medicine uses talk therapy and medications for symptoms of C-PTSD.
 However, not all patients find symptom relief with these treatments.
 Thus, clients may seek complementary or integrative therapies (Niles et al., 2016).
 In addition, over 30% of individuals diagnosed with complex traumas are looking for alternatives to support recovery (Niles et al., 2016).

 Hypnosis, an integral part of integrative medicine, supports cognitive flexibility and neuroplasticity, which can rewire the brain to benefit mood disorders like C-PTSD (Elkins, 2017; Niles et al., 2016).
 Additionally, hypnosis helps people tap into their innate abilities, empower themselves, and helps them meet goals and gain forward motion (Yapko, 2019).

-Alert hypnosis may help those with C-PTSD feel safer during sessions and more in control in everyday situations (Eads & Wark, 2015).
-Additionally, over time, alert hypnosis can lead to post traumatic growth, reduction of systems and positive automatic thoughts (Eads & Wark, 2015; Elkins 2017).
+Eyes open hypnosis may help those with C-PTSD feel safer during sessions and more in control in everyday situations (Eads & Wark, 2015).
+Additionally, over time, hypnosis can lead to post traumatic growth, reduction of systems and positive automatic thoughts (Eads & Wark, 2015; Elkins 2017).